 Deciding what exactly you want on your homepage is a big decision, as it determines the direction of the site design as well as the bulk of the cost.
 Thus, knowing what you want before getting in touch will allow us to better anticipate your needs and quote your project accordingly.

 As a blog, your homepage is going to be vastly different from say, a restaurant or ecommerce site.
 Blog content is ever changing, and you want the homepage to reflect the width and breadth of what your site has to offer.

 First, ask yourself what is your primary goal?
-More pageviews, increased email subscriptions, or promoting your personal brand?
+Is it more pageviews, increased email subscriptions, or promoting your personal brand?

 With that goal in mind, it’ll be more easy to determine what the biggest focus of your homepage should be.
 Is it recent content?
 Your sign up form?
 You?
-If you want your site to be personality or service focused, for example, the homepage should be more about you and what you offer than blog content.
+If you want your site to be about you and your personal brand, for example, the homepage should be more about you and what you offer rather than heavily emphasized blog content.

-The main purpose of a homepage (according to InboundMarketing) is threefold:
+The main purpose of a homepage is threefold:

 To attract and captivate visitors

 This is achieved through a professional looking design with cohesive branding, eye-catching imagery and plenty of white space.
-A large featured area is often a good way to grab a user’s attention, by putting your best and most popular content right in front of them.
+A large image-based featured area is often a good way to grab a user’s attention, by putting your best and most popular content front and center.

 To educate visitors on your brand

-Your personal brand can be the primary focus (as it is here on Joanne’s website), or secondary with a smaller about/bio blurb in the sidebar or footer.
+Your personal brand can be the primary focus, or it can be secondary with a smaller about/bio blurb in the sidebar or footer.
 The prominence depends on how much you are branding yourself as a personality and how much you want that to be a focal point of your website.